DariusSasarman/DynamicDeliverySystem/README.md

 Exposing your entire schedule might seem risky.
 It's true!

-Here's how information leak issues are avoided:
+Here's how the system reduces information leakage:

 1. Couriers are never aware about whom the package is delivered to.
 All they see is a phone number,